derrick-lau/weather-app/README.md

 The application also allows users to generate a report containing a summary of annual data for each station:
 To generate the annual data, a 'annualWeather' model is needed.
 'ReportController' handles onAction 'save'.
-When 'save' method is called, it will first get a nested list of all rows in the csv files, then it calculates those data to get a list of annual data using 'WeatherMath' service.
+When 'save' method is called, it will first get a nested list of all rows in the csv files, and then it calculates those data to get a list of annual data using 'WeatherMath' service.
-Lastly, it show a save dialog and get the desired directory and write the data on a text file using 'fileOut' service.
+Lastly, it shows a save dialog and get a desired directory and write the data on a text file using 'fileOut' service.

 Implementation: